 Roundabouts are planned for three major intersections along the corridor.
 A double-lane roundabout was built at Log Cabin Road in 2009.
-A single-lane roundabout at 22nd Avenue was constructed in 2014, and a roundabout at Morse-Merryman Road is planned for construction sometime between 2014 and 2017.
+A single-lane roundabout at 22nd Avenue was constructed in 2014, and a roundabout at Morse-Merryman Road was completed in 2018.

-The City plans to evaluate the long-term need for a roundabout at 18th Avenue, as well as possible intersection improvements at 28th Avenue, 30th Avenue, 41st Way, and Wilderness Drive.
+The City plans to evaluate the long-term need for a roundabout at 18th Avenue, as well as possible intersection improvements at 30th Avenue, 41st Way, and Wilderness Drive.
 As safety and mobility concerns warrant, parking on Boulevard Road (north of where it crosses I-5) may be removed to allow for a center-turn lane and other intersection improvements at Pacific Avenue and Boulevard Road.